Harishspice/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

-# Uploading temperature sensor data in Thing Speak cloud
+# EXP:3 Uploading temperature sensor data in Thing Speak cloud
+# NAME : HARISH R
+# REG NO : 212222110012
 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.